FancyGuitarist/Projet-vision/README.md

 The sample app shows you how to access the iPhone camera and microphone, adopt automatic camera selection, and control and observe the state of system video effects.

+- Note: This sample code project is associated with WWDC22 session [10018: Bring Continuity Camera to your macOS app](https://developer.apple.com/wwdc22/10018)

 ## Configure the sample code project
 To run this sample app, you’ll need the following: